Relative Entropy Minimization over Hilbert Spaces via Robbins-Monro: Examples

 \section{Examples}

-To apply the Robbins-Monro algorithm, the $\Phi_\mu$ functional of interest must be examined.
-In this section we present a few examples, based on those presented in \cite{Pinski:2015jy}, and show when the assumptions hold.
+To apply the Robbins-Monro algorithm to the relative entropy minimization problem, the $\Phi_\mu$ functional of interest must be examined.
+In this section we present a few examples, based on those presented in \cite{Pinski:2015jy}, and examine when the assumptions hold.
 The one outstanding assumption that we must make is that, {\it a priori}, $\mu_0$ is an equivalent measure to $\mu$.